Luther James-Wildin: Nuneaton Town

-Whilst still on loan at Grantham Town, James-Wildin was told that his one-year contract at Notts County would not be renewed and he subsequently left the club at the end of the 2016–17 campaign.
+Whilst still on loan at Grantham Town, James-Wildin was informed that his one-year contract at Notts County would not be renewed, and he subsequently left the club at the end of the 2016–17 season.
 He signed for National League North club Nuneaton Town on 14 July 2017, joining the club alongside his brother, Courtney Wildin.
-He made his debut for Nuneaton in the club's 1–0 win over Kidderminster Harriers on 8 August 2017.
-Whilst contracted to Nuneaton, James-Wildin became the first player signed up to Jamie Vardy's V9 Academy on 14 February 2018, a week-long academy that takes place at the end of the season to help non-League footballers into the Football League.
+He made his debut for Nuneaton in their 1–0 victory over Kidderminster Harriers on 8 August 2017.
+Whilst contracted to Nuneaton, James-Wildin became the first player to be signed up to Jamie Vardy's V9 Academy on 14 February 2018, a week-long programme held at the end of the season to help non-League footballers in progressing to the Football League.
 He scored his first goal for Nuneaton on 27 February 2018, his second-half strike proving decisive in a 2–1 away win against AFC Telford United.
 James-Wildin made 38 appearances during the season, scoring twice.